 Scholarships can come from many sources and you’re usually eligible to receive more than one.
 Check the guidelines for all study abroad scholarships to see what you qualify for.
 There are several different sources, such as:

 - Private donors

 Whichever type of scholarship you decide to apply for, remember to be patient and persistent!
 Scholarships are an excellent way to help you achieve your study abroad dreams.
-Continue reading to learn more about each individual scholarship provider.
+Continue reading to learn more about the different scholarship providers.

-Colleges and universities will readily help their students find study abroad scholarships and international grants.
+Universities will readily help their students find study abroad scholarships and international grants.
 Admissions offices may automatically offer scholarships and grants when you apply, or they may require that you apply for financial aid in advance.

 In the United States for example, the government is the largest source of need-based financial aid, primarily in the form of the Pell Grant.
 State governments in the United States (for example, the governments of California or New York) may also fund grants and scholarships for residents attending college in their state.
 In addition, foreign governments may offer international grants or global scholarships for international students to study in their country.

 Private and Individual Donor Scholarships

-Many companies, foundations, community organizations and clubs sponsor study abroad grants.
-Scholarships and education grants from these organizations are called “outside” or “private” scholarships.
+Many companies, foundations, community organizations, and clubs sponsor scholarships for studying abroad.
 Organizations offering these types of private scholarships can be institutions such as labor unions, religious centers, public organizations or clubs.
-A private scholarship is generally a one-time form of aid, and will vary in amount and usually have specific eligibility requirements set by the donor.
+These ‘external’ or ‘private scholarships’ are generally a one-time form of aid, and will vary in amount and usually have specific eligibility requirements set by the donor.